Benjamin Pine

-Sir Benjamin Chilley Campbell Pine (1809–1891) was at various times administrator of Natal, the Gold Coast, Antigua, the Leeward Islands and Western Australia.
+Sir Benjamin Chilley Campbell Pine (1809 – 25 February 1891) was at various times administrator of Natal, the Gold Coast, Antigua, the Leeward Islands and Western Australia.

 Life

-Born in 1809 in London, Benjamin Pine was educated in Brighton and at Trinity College, Cambridge.
+Born in 1809 in Maidstone Kent, Benjamin Pine was educated in Brighton and at Trinity College, Cambridge.
 He became a career officer in the British Colonial Service.
 From 1850 to 1855, he was Lieutenant-Governor of Natal Colony, and from March 1857 until 17 April 1858 was Governor of the Gold Coast.

 On 30 July 1868, Pine was appointed by letters patent to the position of Governor of Western Australia.
 Shortly afterwards, however, a vacancy occurred for the position of Governor of the Leeward Islands, and it was decided that he should fill that position instead.
 He never arrived in Western Australia, and six months passed before the colony received news that he would not be coming.